Subgraph probability of random graphs with specified degrees and applications to chromatic number and connectivity: Introduction

-Our next result gives sufficient conditions for the connectedness of $\G(n,\bfd)$. \begin{thm}\lab{thm:H} Assume $M-2d(\cH)=\Omega(M)$.
-If $n_1=o(\sqrt{M})$ and $n_2=o(M)$ then a.a.s.\ $\G(n,\bfd)$ is connected. \end{thm} Conditions in Theorem~\ref{thm:H} are not necessary.
+The proofs for Theorems~\ref{thm:small} and~\ref{thm:H} will be presented in Section~\ref{sec:connectivity}.
+We note here that the conditions in Theorem~\ref{thm:H} are not necessary.
 We can easily make up $\bfd$ where $d_1=n-1$, $M=\Theta(n)$ and a linear number of vertices have degree 1 (or of degree 2).
 Conditions in Theorem~\ref{thm:H} are not satisfied but $\G(n,\bfd)$ is always connected for such degree sequences.